32Butterfly/Distributed-calculator-in-C/document.md

 ### 2024/05/14
 Added simple signaling and bug fixes.
 It turns out the bugs from the simple hello server message which I forgot to remove and spent 1 hour on this :/ Anyways aside from that made sure the buffer is cleared inside the triangleArea calculation

+### 2024/05/16
+I added my first pipe for factorial.
+Will do the same with the Triangle area later today.
+Also remade the factorial calculation function.
+Also later plan for today is to add the option for specifying in the command line what the ip and port is so we can have not just localhost communication but also from vm to vm